 Do we respect one another’s difference?
 (Human Dignity, Reconciliation)

 Do we recognise that that meaningful interaction leads to a richer, transformative conversation?
 (Reconciliation and Participation)

 Do we understand that diversity of background and opinion leads to smarter decisions?
 (Reconciliation, Participation, Human Dignity)

 Are we learning alongside one another?
 (Solidarity, Participation, Reconciliation)

 Do we accept that conflict is an inevitable part of sincere disagreement?
 (Reconciliation)

 Are facilities, processes, environment designed for people and participation?
 (Participation, Solidarity)

 Do we allow objections to surface?
 (Participation)

 Are we willing to give as well as take?
 (Reconciliation)

 The Earth was here before us and was given to us - our common home.
-It is God's dominion, but it is our shared responsibility to be good stewards of everything we have been entrusted with – nature, our fellow human beings, resources, gifts and talents, money and time.
+It is God's dominion, but entrusted to us, and it is our shared responsibility to be good stewards of everything we have received – nature, one another, resources, gifts and talents.